Montana-Media-Arts/webDesignFall2024/_docs/topic-06/10-html5/05-page.md

 Another new element in HTML5 is the Search Box Element (`type="search"`).

-As with the other recent HTML5 elements we have just looked at, some will work in some browsers, and not others.
+As with the other recent HTML5 elements we have just examined, some will work in some browsers and not others.

 <div class="codepen-embed">